kauefraga/pavus/README.md

 ## Key Features

-- Preview your markdown with hot reloading out-of-the-box
-- Just a single binary with all the batteries included
+- Simplicity and power - just a single binary with all the batteries included
-- Tailored DX: descriptive messages, interactive mode, flags and colorful outputs
+- Tailored experience - descriptive messages, interactive mode and colorful outputs
-- Configurable, but awesome defaults (not available yet)
+- Configurable - but awesome defaults (not available yet)
-- Templates, so you can focus on content (not available yet)
+- Templates - just focus on your content (not available yet)

-> [!IMPORTANT]
-> Work in progress...
-Just wait!

 ## Usage